arpan2711/adv-python/adv_examples.md

  **Link**: langchain/parser.py

-**Comments**: filter returns an iterator that yields only the items from classes for which the lambda function returns True.
+**Lines**: **Comments**: filter returns an iterator that yields only the items from classes for which the lambda function returns True.
 In other words, it filters classes to include only the items that match the regular expression pattern r"language-\w+".

 ```python
 language = next(